 - 2015 Achieved alignment with CMMI on term sheet that contains key elements of the APM, including high-level models for rate setting, financial targets, waivers, ACO, and quality and performance measurement. - 2015-ongoing Stakeholder outreach and public process to vet term sheet and potential model design. - November 2015-March 2016 Further work on all phases of project, including ACO capacity development, ratesetting, and quality measurement methodologies.
-Begin implementation of functionality required to ensure operational readiness. - March 15, 2016-January 1, 2017 Continued capacity building to prepare for implementation of an APM. - April 15, 2016 Reached consensus with CMMI on major elements requiring clearance. - April-September 2016 Continued to refine elements necessary for inclusion in an APM agreement. - September 2016-October 2016 Agreement with CMMI on APM agreement achieved.
+Begin implementation of functionality required to ensure operational readiness. - March 15, 2016-January 1, 2017 Capacity building to prepare for implementation of an APM. - April 15, 2016 Reached consensus with CMMI on major elements requiring clearance. - April-September 2016 Continued to refine elements necessary for inclusion in an APM agreement. - September 2016-October 2016 Agreement with CMMI on APM agreement achieved.
 Draft agreement publicly released for comment, with GMCB holding meetings and joint public forums on this topic in October.
-Agreement document and aligned Medicaid 1115 waiver renewal signed at the end of October. - September 2016-January 1, 2018 Begin model and prepare for first year of financial and quality measure accountability.
+Agreement document and aligned Medicaid 1115 waiver renewal signed at the end of October. - January 1, 2017-December 31, 2017 Pilot year for Vermont Medicaid Next Generation (VMNG) ACO program. - September 2016-January 1, 2018 Begin model and prepare for first year of financial and quality measure accountability.

 - Agreement with CMMI: - SOV proposed a term sheet to CMMI on January 25, 2016.
-The term sheet set out the basic outline for a potential all-payer model agreement, including the legal authority of the state to enter into such an agreement, the performance period for the agreement, waivers necessary to facilitate payment change and additional covered services, data sharing, and an evaluation of the demonstration. - The stakeholder outreach and public process to vet the term sheet and potential model design began in January 2016, with two days of public meetings at GMCB to discuss the proposed term sheet on January 28 and 29, 2016.
+The term sheet set out the basic outline for a potential all-payer model agreement, including the legal authority of the state to enter into such an agreement, the performance period for the agreement, waivers necessary to facilitate payment change and additional covered services, data sharing, and an evaluation of the demonstration. - The stakeholder outreach and public process to vet the term sheet and potential model design began in January 2016, with public meetings at GMCB to discuss the proposed term sheet on January 28 and 29.
 The hearings were well attended by stakeholders.
 Concurrently, SOV staff testified before relevant legislative committees to explain the term sheet and prospective model to Vermont's policymakers. - Agreement on terms was reached in September 2016.
 Vermont distributed the draft agreement and companion documents to a broad group of stakeholders on September 28 and held a series of GMCB meetings and joint public forums with the Administration to explain the draft agreement and gather public comment in October.
 The agreement was signed on October 27.
-(Staff and federal partners also worked together to ensure alignment between the All-Payer Model and Vermont's 1115 Medicaid waiver renewal, also finalized in late October.) - Medicaid RFP for Risk-Bearing ACO: - On April 7, the State's Medicaid agency published an RFP seeking a contract with a risk-bearing ACO that utilizes a Next Generation payment model in anticipation of the all payer model.
-Four entities submitted letters of intent, with bids are due in early June.
+Staff and federal partners also worked together to ensure alignment between the All-Payer Model and Vermont's 1115 Medicaid waiver renewal, also finalized in late October. - Vermont Medicaid Next Generation ACO Program: - On April 7, the State's Medicaid agency published an RFP seeking a contract with a risk-bearing ACO that utilizes a Next Generation payment model in anticipation of the All-Payer Model.
+Four entities submitted letters of intent, with bids due in early June.
+Vermont selected OneCare Vermont as the successful bidder. - o In December 2016, Vermont Medicaid conducted a readiness review to ensure that OneCare Vermont was operationally capable of participating in a Medicaid version of the Next Generation ACO program.
+This